 Certification or Licensing

 Training continues on the job, and new controllers also receive classroom instruction.
 Depending on the size and complexity of the facility, a new hire may require between two and four years to become a fully certified air traffic controller.
-Controllers must be certified at each progressive level of air traffic control, usually within a certain period of time.
+Controllers must be certified at each progressive level of air traffic control, usually within a certain period.
 Failure to be certified within the time limit is grounds for dismissal.
-Air traffic controllers are also required to pass annual physical exams and performance reviews.
+Air traffic controllers must also pass annual physical exams and performance reviews.

 - Aeronautical and Aerospace Technicians